Michael Middleton: Early life, education, and early career

 Like his father and grandfather, Middleton was educated at Clifton College, a public school in Bristol.
 At Clifton, all three generations of Middleton men boarded at Brown's House.
 The archives at Clifton record that Middleton was a praepostor, the title for a college prefect.
 Middleton represented Clifton at rugby in the 1st XV and also gained his tennis colours.

-Following Clifton, Middleton attended the University of Surrey which conferred the degree of B.Sc (Hons) on him in 1973 according to the entry in the Clifton College Register 1962–1978, published by Clifton College Council in October 1979.
-Middleton then commenced studies for six months at British European Airways' flight school to become a pilot before switching to ground crew where he graduated from the company's own internal course.
+Following Clifton, Middleton attended the University of Surrey where he was awarded a BSc in 1973, according to the entry in the Clifton College Register 1962–1978, published by Clifton College Council in October 1979.
+Middleton then commenced studies for six months at British European Airways' flight school to become a pilot before switching to ground crew where he graduated from the company's internal course.
 He then worked for British Airways as a flight dispatcher.

 Marriage and family

-Middleton met his future wife Carole when they worked for British Airways (BA) as ground crew.
+Middleton met his future wife Carole while they were working for British Airways as ground crew.
 By 1979, he was promoted to aircraft dispatcher, one of British Airways' Red Caps, at London Heathrow Airport.
 They married on 21 June 1980 at St James's Parish Church in Dorney, Buckinghamshire, and later bought a Victorian house in Bradfield Southend near Reading, Berkshire.

-The Middletons have three children, two daughters and a son.
+They have three children, two daughters and a son.
 Following the birth of Catherine Elizabeth (born 1982) and Philippa Charlotte (born 1983), the family moved to Amman, Jordan, where Michael worked as a manager for BA from 1984 to 1986.
 Their youngest child, James William, was born in 1987.

 Later career and inherited wealth

-Carole Middleton established Party Pieces, a company making party bags in 1987.
-It branched into party supplies and decorations by mail order and by 1995 was managed by both Michael and Carole Middleton and had moved into farm buildings at Ashampstead Common.
-At this time the Middletons purchased Oak Acre, a Tudor-style manor house in Bucklebury, Berkshire.
-In 2002, the Middletons bought a flat in Chelsea, in which their children lived.
-Carole and Michael Middleton are also the owners of a racehorse.
-By 2012, the Middletons had moved to Bucklebury Manor, a Georgian mansion with an 18-acre estate where their grandson Prince George spent his first few weeks.